Collecting Delaware Books

 Arden's "National Anthem"

 This poem was written by Frank Stephens in 1909 and was set to music.
 It has been sung at Arden community campfires for almost a century.
-The tune is from a German folk song "Abscheid vom Dirndl" arranged by Edith Ware.
-Click here to hear the melody.
+The tune is from a German folk song "Abschied vom Dirndl" arranged by Edith Ware.

 When crickets sing and kine are homing